Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Comparison to the Solar System

-However, a striking feature of the Solar System is its extreme coplanarity.
-This property of planetary systems has only started being assessed (Paper I; \citealt{2011TremaineDong, 2012Figueira}).
+We have described the architecture of a set of multiplanet systems whose gross structure is completely alien to our Solar System.
+The sample is dominated by planets with radii between $1-4~R_\oplus$ whose orbital periods are of order 10 days; no such planets exist in the Solar System.
+A striking feature of the Solar System is its extreme coplanarity.
+This property of exoplanet systems has only started being assessed (Paper I; \citealt{2011TremaineDong, 2012Figueira}).
 Perhaps no observation is more crucial for theories of the Solar System's formation in a gaseous disk encircling the proto-Sun.
 For exoplanetary systems detected by radial velocity, there is typically no information on the inclination of individual planets, and only weak information (from stability, generally) available regarding their inclination with respect to one another.
-Thus it is exciting that, with the transit discoveries, we now have a statistical sample to assess the degree of flatness of extrasolar systems.
-The remarkable conclusion is that the value for the spread in inclinations in the Solar System ($\sigma_i = 2.1^\circ - 3.1^\circ$, or $1.2^\circ - 1.8^\circ$ excluding Mercury, see appendix~\ref{sec:ssi}) is very similar to the value from the exoplanets ($\sigma_i = 1.0^\circ - 2.3^\circ$).
-Moreover, although we have not demonstrated it with the data, we would expect the eccentricities of these planets to be roughly in equipartition with their mutual inclinations ($e \sim 0.03$), suggesting values compatible with the Solar System planets.
-Although the radial velocity technique has discovered many systems of super-Earths and Neptunes \citep{2011Mayor}, the population we are detecting here, their eccentricities have not yet been securely measured; we suggest they will turn out to be small.
-This is in contrast to the giant exoplanets found to date, but it may continue the trend that lower mass exoplanets have lower eccentricities \citep{2009Wright}.
+With \Keplers transit discoveries, we now have a statistical sample to assess the degree of flatness of extrasolar systems.